hinagata96-sketch/EEGDashboard/README.md

 # EEGDashboard
-Extract dan select features for ML
+Extract dan select features of  EEG signals for ML